-We are currently looking for a bright, detail-oriented, entrepreneurial individual with overwhelming initiative to help us bring/lead our Canada Learning Code programs to Toronto.
+We are currently looking for a bright, detail-oriented, entrepreneurial individual with overwhelming initiative to help us coordinate our Canada Learning Code programs to Toronto.
 This is a part-time, volunteer position.

-Empower Canadian kids to learn beginner-friendly technical skills, build your network of technical and tech-savvy people in your city, gain experience planning large and small workshops and events, and earn a bit of money supporting a charitable cause!
+Empower Canadian kids to learn beginner-friendly technical skills, build your network of technical and tech-savvy people in your city, gain experience planning large and small workshops and events, and support a charitable cause!

 If you’re interested in joining the Canada Learning Code team as a strategic volunteer, experience coordinator, please get in touch with us via the application below.